- Fastly Status

 The first time each Fastly cache receives a request for a content object, it fetches the object from the appropriate origin server.
 If multiple origin servers are specified, the cache will distribute the processing load for the fetches across all of them (based on the configuration criteria set by you).
 After the content object is fetched, the cache stores a copy of it and forwards its response to the end user.

 Each time after the first time an end user requests that same content object, the Fastly cache fulfills requests by retrieving the cached copy from storage (or memory) and immediately delivering it to the end user – the fetch step to the original copy is not repeated until the content object either expires or becomes invalidated.

 We accelerate your site by caching both static assets and dynamic content by acting as a reverse proxy to your origin server (also known as "Origin Pull"), but we do not provide services for uploading your content to our servers.

-In addition to using your own servers as the source, we also support various "cloud storage" services as your origin, such as Amazon Elastic Compute Cloud (EC2), Amazon Simple Storage Service (S3), and Google Cloud as your file origin.
+In addition to using your own servers as the source, we also support various "cloud storage" services as your origin, such as Amazon Simple Storage Service (S3), Google Cloud Storage (GCS), and Google Compute Engine (GCE) as your file origin.
 Our partnership with Google in particular enables us to have direct connectivity to their cloud infrastructure.Back to Top